Growth package to strengthen the energy market

 Energy market: sustainability and competitiveness

-According to the Federal Government, the measures to ensure a sustainable energy market in Germany are aimed at accelerating the energy transition, strengthening the competitiveness of industry and making the energy supply in Germany more sustainable and resilient.
+According to the German government, the measures to ensure a sustainable energy market in Germany are aimed at accelerating the energy transition, strengthening the competitiveness of industry and making the energy supply in Germany more sustainable and resilient.

-The potential of battery storage is to be increased by means of undistorted price signals, time-variable regional grid fees and the optimisation of the integration of renewable energy systems - the Federal Network Agency is responsible for the design of some of the measures.
-The Agency is also to review discounts and exemptions from grid fees in order to efficiently promote the system usefulness of battery energy storage systems.
-In future, battery storage systems are also to be subsidised via the technology-neutral capacity market.
+The potential of battery storage systems is to be increased by means of undistorted price signals, time-variable regional grid fees and the optimization of the integration of renewable energy systems - the Federal Network Agency is partly responsible for the design of the measures.
+The agency is also to review discounts and exemptions from grid fees in order to efficiently promote the system usefulness of battery energy storage systems.
+In future, battery storage systems are also to be promoted via the technology-neutral capacity market.

 Electricity market design

-A new electricity market design is intended to make the electricity market more flexible in order to ensure a secure and affordable supply while simultaneously expanding renewable generation.
-The German government is focusing on several key measures to effectively reorganise the electricity market:
+A new electricity market design is intended to make the electricity market more flexible in order to ensure a secure and affordable supply while at the same time expanding renewable generation.
+The German government is focusing on several key measures to effectively restructure the electricity market:

-Flexibility is to be incentivised through the removal of barriers on the supply and demand side as well as the introduction of flexible tariffs and a more flexible grid fee structure.
+Flexibility is to be encouraged by removing obstacles on the supply and demand side and by introducing flexible tariffs and a more flexible grid fee structure.

 In the future, EEG subsidies will be phased out completely with the end of coal-fired power generation.
-From 1 January 2025, the German government will initially discontinue support for new plants with negative electricity prices.
+From January 1, 2025, the German government will initially discontinue support for new plants with negative electricity prices.
 At the same time, it is gradually lowering the threshold for the self-marketing of renewable energies to 25 kW by 2028 and making it easier for grid operators to control renewable energy systems.
-Self-marketing and system control are to be digitalised and made less bureaucratic by 2026 at the latest.
-Measures will also be taken to make the use of biomass more flexible in order to reduce subsidy costs.
+Self-marketing and system control are to be digitalized and made less bureaucratic by 2026 at the latest.
+In addition, measures will be taken to make the use of biomass more flexible in order to reduce subsidy costs.

-A technology-neutral and functioning capacity mechanism is announced in the Power Plant Security Act for 2028https://www.bmwk.de/Redaktion/DE/Pressemitteilungen/2024/07/20240705-klimaneutrale-stromerzeugung-kraftwerkssicherheitsgesetz.html This makes it possible to integrate run-of-river power plants, pumped storage, battery storage, bioenergy plants and flexible loads on a competitive basis.
-In addition, the Power Plant Security Act ensures the rapid development of additional power plant capacities.
+A technology-neutral and functioning capacity mechanism is announced in the Power Plant Security Act for 2028.https://www.bmwk.de/Redaktion/DE/Pressemitteilungen/2024/07/20240705-klimaneutrale-stromerzeugung-kraftwerkssicherheitsgesetz.html This will make it possible to integrate run-of-river power plants, pumped storage, battery storage, bioenergy plants and flexible loads on a competitive basis.
+In addition, the Power Plant Security Act is intended to ensure the rapid development of additional power plant capacities.

-The Act comprises two main pillars: firstly, decarbonisation through the construction of 5 gigawatts of new H2-ready gas-fired power plants, 2 gigawatts of H2-ready modernisations, 500 megawatts of pure hydrogen power plants and 500 megawatts of long-term storage.
+The law comprises two main pillars: Firstly, decarbonization through the construction of 5 gigawatts of new H2-ready gas-fired power plants, 2 gigawatts of H2-ready modernizations, 500 megawatts of pure hydrogen power plants and 500 megawatts of long-term storage.
 These plants must switch to hydrogen after eight years.
 Secondly, security of supply with a further 5 gigawatts of new gas-fired power plants that step in during periods of low wind and sunshine.
 The new power plants are mainly being built in the "grid south" of Germany and are intended to improve grid stability.
 The first tenders are planned for the end of 2024/beginning of 2025.
-This includes the construction of 5 GW of hydrogen-capable natural gas power plants and a further 5 GW to secure supply in order to ensure system adequacy by 2028 and avoid double funding.
+These include the construction of 5 GW of hydrogen-capable natural gas power plants and a further 5 GW to secure supply in order to ensure system adequacy by 2028 and avoid double funding.

 Grid fees

-The German government is planning several measures to reduce grid costs and stabilise grid fees.
-These include the introduction of time-variable grid fees for system-beneficial grid utilisation and improving the use of surplus electricity, as well as reviewing the payment of "avoided grid fees" to electricity producers in distribution grids.
-Furthermore, virtual lines and technical grid equipment are to be developed in order to increase the efficiency of grid operation.
+The German government is planning several measures to reduce grid costs and stabilize grid fees.
+These include the introduction of time-variable grid fees for system-beneficial grid use and improving the use of surplus electricity, as well as reviewing the payment of "avoided grid fees" to electricity producers in distribution grids.
+Furthermore, virtual lines and grid equipment are to be developed in order to increase efficiency in grid operation.
 There is also a focus on the grid-friendly use of power plants and the examination of joint procurement options for materials in grid expansion.

 In order to promote flexible electricity consumption by companies that benefit from individually reduced grid charges in accordance with Section 19 (2) sentence 1 or sentence 2 of the Electricity Grid Charges Ordinance (StromNEV), existing barriers to flexibility will be removed.
 For companies that are unable to provide flexibility, an extension of the regulations in accordance with Section 19 of the StromNEV should be considered.